marmelab/react-admin/docs/Authentication.md

 The `authProvider` is also a good place to notify the authentication API that the user credentials are no longer valid after logout.

+Note that the `authProvider` can return the url to which the user will be redirected once logged out.
+By default, this is the `/login` route.

 ## Catching Authentication Errors On The API

 If the API requires authentication, and the user credentials are missing in the request or invalid, the API usually answers with an HTTP error code 401 or 403.